artem-zinnatullin/AssertParcelable/README.md

 ### AssertParcelable

-Checks that class properly implements `android.os.Parcelable` interface forcing Framework to serialize and deserialize it.
+Checks that class properly implements `android.os.Parcelable` interface forcing Framework to serialize and deserialize it and then checks that deserialized object is equal to original one.

 Works in both Instrumentation and Robolectric environments.